Get started

 Step-by-step instructions to calculate COGS

-Let’s use a startup online clothes store as an example for calculating the formula for cost of goods sold.
+Let’s use a startup online clothes store as an example for calculating the formula for the cost of goods sold.
+Understanding the actual cost of goods is crucial for accurate COGS calculation.

 1. Determine beginning inventory

 A small e-store wants to calculate the cost of goods sold for the month.
-It all starts with finding out the beginning inventory costs, i.e., the cost of goods the store didn’t sell last month.
+It all starts with finding out the beginning inventory costs, i.e., the cost of goods the store didn’t sell last month, which is part of the company’s inventory.

 This inventory value will consist of different clothing items for the clothes store.
 For example, the inventory remaining is 120 units of dresses, 64 units of shirts, 72 units of trousers, etc., totaling €34,000.